One Board Stools And Benches | Easy Tutorial

-I made these stools and benches like the one board project stool I made a couple of months ago.
+I made these stools and benches like the one board project stool I made a few months ago.
 I let the size of the boards determine the size of the stool/bench.

 Cheap Lumber Bargains